stiglers-eponym/BeamerPresenter/README.md

 After the installation you can remove the packages `libpoppler-qt5-dev`, `libpoppler-dev` and `checkinstall`.

-### MS Windows
+### Other OS
+For building BeamerPresenter in any other OS you need to have Qt5 and the poppler-qt5 library installed.
+Since only building in GNU/Linux is configured in `beamerpresenter.pro`, you also need to configure `INCLUDEPATH` and `LIBS` manually.

+Building on Microsoft Windows has been tested for some old version of BeamerPresenter.
-Building on MS Windows is possible, but you need to define the directory containing the poppler-qt5 header and library manually in beamerpresenter.pro (line 120).
+You need to define the directory containing the poppler-qt5 header and library manually in `beamerpresenter.pro` (line 124).
 Also the installation has to be done manually.
-You need to make sure that beamerpresenter.exe has access to the libraries, e.g. by copying all necessary .ddl files to the same directory as beamerpresenter.exe.
+Make sure that beamerpresenter.exe has access to the libraries, e.g. by copying all necessary .ddl files to the same directory as beamerpresenter.exe.
 For multimedia content you need to make sure that the required codecs are installed.

 ## Usage